OxfordDemSci/dgg-www/www/public_html/md/about.md

 <h5 class="fw-bold"> Data Informing our Estimates</h5>
 <h6 class="fw-bold"> Facebook Gender Gap Index</h6>
 <p>
-We track the global aggregate numbers of female and male users of Facebook every day available through the marketing API.
+We collect data for countries globally on the aggregate numbers of monthly active female and male users of Facebook available through the marketing API.
 Using these aggregate numbers, we generate the “Facebook Gender Gap Index”, an indicator of the number of female-to-male Facebook users in a country.
+We compute this index monthly.
 While the Facebook Gender Gap Index reflects gender gaps in who has Facebook accounts and not internet use per se, we have found the Facebook Gender Gap Index is highly correlated with statistics on internet (from the ITU) and mobile phone gender gaps (from the GSMA) collected via surveys, for the countries for which these data are available.
 </p>

 <p>
 Looking at statistics of gender gaps in Facebook users can help us predict gender gaps in internet use, but as data on Facebook users are available for many more countries than statistics from the ITU, we can expand geographical coverage of this indicator by using the online data.
+Our modelled predictions of the internet ad mobile gender gaps, derived from Facebook data, are the ones shown on the platform as the online or combined indicators.
 </p>

 <h5 class="fw-bold"> Offline Indicators</h5>
 </p>
 Our dataset uses a number of country-level development indicators (e.g Human Development Index, Gross Domestic Product (GDP) per capita) and global gender gap indicators in other domains (e.g literacy).
-For more information see our paper.
+For more information see our paper and related publications.
 </p>